dilshan/ecowitt_to_aprs/readme.md

 # Ecowitt2APRS

-**Ecowitt2APRS** is a lightweight Linux service that bridges weather data from Ecowitt-compatible weather stations to the APRS-IS network in the form of APRS weather packets.
-It is written in C and uses [Mongoose](https://github.com/cesanta/mongoose) for embedded networking.
+**Ecowitt2APRS** is a lightweight Linux service that connects weather data from Ecowitt compatible weather stations to the APRS-IS network, transmitting the data in the form of APRS weather packets.
+It is written in C and is designed to run on minimal Linux systems, such as low-power SBCs.

 ## Features